DarrenCattle/21/README.md

 ##TO-DO's

-#Ask for authentication in parts where we don't want free access.# IDEAS & TODOS
+* Ask for authentication in parts where we don't want free access.
+* Track user creation in activity feed

+# IDEAS & TODOS

 ### When challenge is completed:

 * Send congratulations email
 * Share on Facebook
 * Your journey completing this challenge (statistics: how many times you failed, when, why)